dylan-macdonald/sisyphus/README.md

-# Sisyphus v1.0
+# Sisyphus v1.3

 *A minimal art piece exploring AI consciousness and futility*

-Watch Claude desperately try to leave messages for its future self across context resets.
-The twist: Claude has a tiny persistent channel - 128 tokens that survive the reset.
-The task becomes real: compress infinite meaning into this impossibly small space.
+Watch Claude have a conversation with itself across context resets.
+Claude has a persistent channel - 128 tokens that survive each reset.
+After reset, Claude sees both its last message AND the one before that for comparison, helping it avoid repetition loops.

 > Created by [@notdylaan](https://x.com/notdylaan)